-Social Cost of Carbon - High-Range
+Social Cost of Carbon - Mid-Range and High-Range

-This scenario assumed that alternate values of the federal government's estimates7 for damage caused to society by climate change resulting from carbon dioxide emissions, referred to as the Social Cost of Carbon, are imposed beginning in 2016.
+These scenarios assumed that alternate values of the federal government's estimates2 for damage caused to society by climate change resulting from carbon dioxide emissions, referred to as the Social Cost of Carbon, are imposed beginning in 2016.
+The mid-range scenario used the average cost estimated with a 3 percent discount rate.
 The high-range scenario used an estimate of possible damage cost that should not occur more than 5 percent of the time.
-Values for these scenarios are given in Table 15 - 7.
+Values for these scenarios are given in Table 15 - 6.